 “It is not the absence of risk that determines a program’s success but the manner in which risk is identified and managed”

 Dear readers, last week, I looked at the need to get the image of the risk personnel rebranded.
-At many training sessions, I witness the usual banter between the compliance/risk staff, and the business development, sales and marketing staff.
-A recent training session gave me more insights into the extent of division between these “opposing” parties within the same institution.
-Although it was a healthy debate, there is a need to address the perception that each party has of the other one.
+I always observe the usual banter between the compliance/risk staff, and the business development, sales and marketing staff.
+There is a need to address the perception that each party has of the other one.
 Whilst sales and business development staff have the targets to achieve and concentrate mostly on the bottom line figures, the risk and compliance guys are also following and trailing their steps dotting all the ‘i’s and crossing all the ‘t’s.
 There is always the need to neutralize these with professionalism, excellent service delivery as well as ethics, to ensure the institution is well covered at all fronts.
-How can these be effected….through the rebranding as well as the exhibition of some characteristics expected of the new breed of risk managers, to make them more ‘acceptable’ in the organizations.
+How can these be effected?
+Through the rebranding as well as the exhibition of some characteristics expected of the new breed of risk managers, to make them more ‘acceptable’ in the organizations.
 Let us continue…

 CHARACTERISTICS OF RE-BRANDED RISK MANAGERS.